 Without these proteins, the cones are unable to capture light.

-In the next picture we see the outer segment of a rod, composed of disks:
+In the next picture we see the outer segment of a rod, composed of discs:

-In each disk there are thousands of OPSIN proteins embedded.
+In each disc there are thousands of OPSIN proteins embedded.

 The situation is very similar for cones.

-In humans the disks of each cone contain the OPSIN proteins of type S, M and L, exclusively only one type for each cone.
+In humans the discs of each cone contain the OPSIN proteins of type S, M and L, exclusively only one type for each cone.

-The form of the OPSIN proteins is like a chain that passes for 7 times inside the disk, as we can see in the next picture:
+The form of the OPSIN proteins is like a chain that passes for 7 times inside the disc, as we can see in the next picture:

 Structural model of rhodopsin showing seven transmembrane components and the attachment site for retinal

-There are about 20.000 proteins embedded in each disk and about 100 disks for each cone for a total of about 2 milion OPSIN proteins per cone.
+There are about 20.000 proteins embedded in each disc and about 100 discs for each cone for a total of about 2 milion OPSIN proteins per cone.

-Without these proteins the cone is unable to capture the light because these proteins convert light into chemical signal starting a process called ‘phototrasduction‘.
+Without these proteins the cone is unable to capture the light because these proteins convert light into chemical signal starting a process called ‘phototransduction‘.

 To learn more about photoreceptors and color vision please refer to: